 Her PBS television special "Lidia Celebrates America: Changemakers" premieres Nov.
 26, and Sherman's James Beard Award-winning restaurant Owamni is a focal point.

-Black Elk, Sherman and the beloved celebrity chef would eventually move inside to feast with other food activists and farmers from across the country who are leading new conversations around food through their work.
+Black Elk, Sherman and the beloved celebrity chef would eventually move inside to feast with other food activists and farmers from across the country who are leading new conversations about food through their work.

 You've been to this part of the Midwest before.
 What keeps you coming back?